John Tradescant the Younger: Biography

 Tradescant died on 22 April 1662, aged 53, in South Lambeth.
 He was buried beside his father in the churchyard of St. Mary-at-Lambeth which is now established as the Garden Museum.

 Legacy

 He is the subject of the novel Virgin Earth by Philippa Gregory, sequel to Earthly Joys about his father.
 Tradescant is a character in Jeanette Winterson's novel "Sexing the Cherry."

 The standard author abbreviation Trad. is applied to species he described.

+John Tradescant the Younger is mentioned in Elizabeth Goudge's 1958 novel The White Witch (Part One, Chapter VI "Butterflies", Section 2).
+He is credited in the novel as the introducer of Michaelmas daisies Aster amellus to English gardens around 1632.